oxda/usb-cereal/README.md

 CrowdSupply campaign: https://www.crowdsupply.com/0xda/usb-cereal

 # License
 All the work is licensed under Apache 2.0 license.
-This project is the derivative from the (original project published by Google)[https://github.com/google/usb-cereal].
 Changes from the original project: BOM optimization, addition of the CP2102N and FT232RNQ versions.

+# Thanks and Attributions
+Thanks to Google for supporting and releasing the original work: (GitHub)[https://github.com/google/usb-cereal] Thanks to Kevin Balke for brewing up the most awesome logo for the project! ((Instagram)[https://www.instagram.com/fughilli/], (GitHub)[https://github.com/fughilli])